 When the spine rotates and grows sideways, it is referred to as scoliosis.
 If left untreated, scoliosis can create a deformity, impact mobility and put pressure on the internal organs.
 Scoliosis correction surgery is an option to straighten sideways curves in the spine and prevent further deformity.
-Our double board certified spine surgeons at Ortho Sport & Spine Physicians offer options for scoliosis treatment, including correction surgery at one of our state-of-the-art medical facilities in Georgia.
+Our double board-certified spine surgeons at Ortho Sport & Spine Physicians offer options for scoliosis treatment, including correction surgery at one of our state-of-the-art medical facilities.

 Per John Hopkins Medicine, there are approximately three million new cases of scoliosis diagnosed each year in the U.S. Most cases do not require treatment, with about 30% of patients needing braces or other types of treatment.
 Only 10% of patients with scoliosis are recommended for surgery, with many diagnosed in early adolescence, usually between ages 10 and 12.

 Surgical correction depends on the severity of the curve and rotation of the spine.
 In most cases, posterior spinal fusion is recommended.
 The spine is accessed from the posterior, or back position, adding bone grafts or instrumentation to straighten the spine and prevent further progression of the disease.

 Recovering From Scoliosis Surgery